Jim Laker: Issues with amateurism

 According to the former amateur player Charles Williams, Laker was a "serial complainer" about "shamateurism".
-Unfortunately, however, he sometimes spoke and acted unwisely in his opposition to the amateur concept which, in any event, was abolished only three years after he retired.
+However, he sometimes spoke and acted unwisely in his opposition to the amateur concept which, in any event, was abolished only three years after he retired.

 In March 1958, an MCC sub-committee delivered a report on the continuance of amateurism with special emphasis on the question of broken-time payments.
 Soon afterwards, Laker addressed a meeting of The Cricket Society and declared that a cricketer who can't afford to play as an amateur should either turn professional or stop playing.
 He described broken-time payments as "poppycock" because they were "payments on the side" that enabled amateurs to make more money than professionals; even so, he was not saying anything new as the issue pre-dated even the Grace brothers.
 After MCC announced their squad to tour Australia in 1958–59, Laker proposed to turn amateur for the duration of the tour and then become a professional again on his return to Surrey.
 His thinking was based on the possible misinformation that amateurs on the tour would be paid an allowance of £1,000 (£ in 2021 terms) to cover their expenses while the professionals were to receive a fee of £800 (£ in 2021 terms).
 MCC refused his request.
 Williams wrote that Laker ruined his case through characteristic bluntness and by not fully understanding the reasons why amateurism existed, rightly or wrongly, in the first place.
 Ironically, Laker did end up playing as an amateur when he came out of retirement to join Essex in 1962.